Enter your figures and click Calculate. Results are estimates only — not financial advice.

 Substitution: Can you send a suitably skilled substitute to do the work?
 A genuine substitution clause helps outside IR35.

-If your contract is inside IR35, an umbrella company handles the PAYE and NI administration.
-You lose 20–25% more than outside IR35, but the umbrella handles compliance.
-The main cost is the margin (£15–30/week).
+If your contract is inside IR35, an umbrella company handles PAYE and NI administration.
+The main cost is the umbrella margin (£15–30/week).
+From April 2026, agencies must apply PAYE directly to all umbrella workers — use the Umbrella Company tab to calculate your net pay.
 Outside IR35, a limited company is nearly always more tax-efficient.
+See what's changing in April 2026 →

 Common questions about IR35, contractor take-home pay, and how our calculator works.